tweag/cardano-conformance-testing-of-consensus/docs/design.md

 As a possible exception, we will assume that we can run `cardano-node` over `TestBlock`s.
 This might require a fork.

+We'll start with a simple testing approach, where we compare the resulting state of the NUT with the end state of the point schedule and make sure the simulated peers behave as expected.

 #### Plan